 - Eau Fraiche 1-3%

-Now, you may wonder if the different powers are really important.
-Well, that depends on a couple of factors such as the strength you want your perfume to have, your lifestyle, your hobbies, among others.
-For example, a pure Parfum (Extrait) is long-lasting and its aroma can be very heavy, so it would not be recommended for day-to-day work in the office.
+Now, you might be wondering if the different strengths really matter.
+Well, that depends on a couple of factors such as how strong you want your perfume to be, your lifestyle, your hobbies, among others.
+For example, a pure Parfum (Extrait) is long-lasting and its scent can be very heavy, so it would not be recommended for daily wear in the office.

-For the rest, as the proportion of perfume essence increases, it is common to see its price increase as well, which is an important aspect to consider depending on your budget.
+Otherwise, as the proportion of the perfume essence increases, it is common to see its price increase as well, which is an important aspect to consider depending on your budget.

-Nowadays the most popular is the Eau de Parfum concentration, and sometimes it is the highest concentration in which some perfumes can be found.
+Nowadays, the most popular concentration is Eau de Parfum, and sometimes it is the highest concentration in which some perfumes can be found.
 However, Eau de Toilette is very common as it is used to generate more affordable variants of more expensive perfumes.

-Among the fragrance concentrations there is also the so-called Esprit de Parfum (EsdP), which has a concentration of between 15% and 30%.
-This variant is rare today, however, it is known to be the concentration of the famous "Poison" by Dior in the 80s.
+Among the fragrance concentrations, there is also the so-called Esprit de Parfum (EsdP), which has a concentration of between 15% and 30%.
+This variant is rare nowadays, however, it is known for being the concentration of Dior's famous "Poison" in the 80s.

-Eau Fraiche, for its part, unlike the other concentrations in which its ratio between essence and alcohol varies, is the fragrance from 1% to 3% and the rest is mainly water.
+Eau Fraiche, on the other hand, unlike the other concentrations in which its proportion between essence and alcohol varies, is a fragrance with 1% to 3% and the rest is mainly water.

-In the image you can see more clearly how the proportions of the fragrances are distributed and based on that, their approximate duration.
+In the image, you can see more clearly how the proportions of the fragrance are distributed and based on that, their approximate duration.

 Conclusion

-We hope that with this article you have been able to understand the differences between the intensities of perfumes so that you can make an optimal decision the next time you are looking for a fragrance.
+We hope that with this article you have been able to understand the differences between perfume intensities so that you can make an optimal decision the next time you are looking for a fragrance.

 orietta